aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 1.5.1 =
+* Prepare for release on WordPress.org.
+* Sanitize, escape, and validate POST calls.

 = Version 1.5.0 =
 * Rename to 404 Solution (forked from 404 Redirected at https://github.com/ThemeMix/redirectioner)